lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ### Hybrid Extensions (Keys and Signatures)

 The use of Composite Crypto provides the possibility to process multiple algorithms without changing the logic of applications but updating the cryptographic libraries: one-time change across the whole system.
 However, when it is not possible to upgrade the crypto engines/libraries, it is possible to leverage X.509 extensions to encode the additional keys and signatures.
 When the custom extensions are not marked critical, although this approach provides the most backward-compatible approach where clients can simply ignore the post-quantum (or extra) keys and signatures, it also requires all applications to be updated for correctly processing multiple algorithms together.

+## Profiling down the number of options {#sec-impl-profile}

+One immediately daunting aspect of this specification is the number of composite algorithm combinations.
+Each option has been specified because there is a community that has a direct application for it; typically because the traditional component is already deployed in a change-managed environment, or because that specific traditional component is required for regulatory reasons.

+However, this large number of combinations leads either to fracturing of the ecosystem into non-interoperable sub-groups when different communities choose non-overlapping subsets to support, or on the other hand it leads to spreading development resources too thin when trying to support all options.

+This specification does not list any particular composite algorithm as mandatory-to-implement, however organizations that operate within specific application domains are encouraged to define profiles that select a small number of composites appropriate for that application domain.
+For applications that do not have any regulatory requirements or legacy implementations to consider, it is RECOMMENDED to focus implemtation effort on

+    id-MLDSA65-ECDSA-P256-SHA512

 <!-- End of Implementation Considerations section -->